A graduate of the Varden program and current girls volleyball coach, Thorpe succeeds Mike Nepa

 The Wildcats haven't posted a divisional victory in more than three years and are currently riding a 41-game league losing streak.

-Page 2 of 2 - Those numbers don't sit well with the newly-appointed Thorpe who enjoyed consistent success during his own high school days.
+Those numbers don't sit well with the newly-appointed Thorpe who enjoyed consistent success during his own high school days.

 Darren is a 1983 graduate of Western Wayne and a veteran of some of the greatest boys basketball teams in school history.
 Under the direction of Coach Mike Ognosky, the Wildcats won back-to-back District 12 championships.